Key Takeaways

 You can use analytics tools to track post-conversion behaviours and segment audiences based on engagement levels.

-High churn rates (customers who stop interacting or purchasing) often indicate lower-quality conversions.
+Churn refers to shoppers who don't return to your brand.
+High churn rates often indicate lower-quality conversions.
 This means that your brand didn't fully align with the customer or build a relationship.

-Measure it by analyzing the retention rate of customers acquired through specific campaigns or platforms.
+Measure it by analysing the retention rate of customers acquired through specific campaigns or platforms.

 Not all conversions are equally valuable, depending on your objectives.
 For instance, a B2B brand might prioritise high-quality leads over product sales, while a retail brand might focus on direct purchases.